 You'll most likely find the men you share your dorm room with to be respectful, quiet, and friendly.
 Even if most of your friends are of the same sex, travel is about getting out of your comfort zone and trying new things—what better way to do so than by creating a new circle of friends?
 If the idea of a mixed dorm freaks you out, try it anyway!
 It's a good way to try something new without putting yourself in any danger.
 You'll most likely find it's nowhere near as bad as you imagined.

-One advantage to sleeping in mixed dorms is that they're usually cheaper than same-sex rooms.
+One advantage of sleeping in mixed dorms is that they're usually cheaper than same-sex rooms.
 Hostel owners know that travelers are happy to pay a couple of dollars more to stay in a same-sex room, so if you're on a budget, opt for a mixed-sex dorm and you'll be able to save some money.

 There are a few disadvantages to mixed dorms: With guys and girls mixing and hanging out, hostel hookups can be more likely in those mixed sex dorms.
 Pack some earplugs in case you're unfortunate enough to have to witness this, and you'll hopefully sleep through the night without being disturbed.